Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 GPS&mdash;we know for sure where we are.)
 The *BRMB Paddling Trails* map shows the portage farther to the east, around a small peninsula, a mile or so out of the way, but we decided not to take the time to look there and dug our paddles in to make time.
-We moved fast heading east and reasonably good time heading west.
+We moved fast heading east around the peninsula and still made reasonably good time heading west.
 I don't know how much time we lost&mdash;if any&mdash;paddling the extra seven miles vs. the (unknown) portage.

 ![Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03](./attachments/202508121303-000.jpeg "Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03")